uf2020/ccxt/Manual.md

 }
 ```

-Detailed description of each of the properties listed above:
+Below is a detailed description of each of the base market properties:

 - `market.id` / `market['id']` / `$market->id`: Each market has a default id.
 The id is not used for anything, it's a string literal for user-land market instance identification purposes.
 You can have multiple links to the same exchange market and differentiate them by ids.
 Default ids are all lowercase and correspond to market names.